synopsys-sig/synopsys-security-scan-plugin/README.md

 >- Enter the Repository Name.
 And keep everything as default.
 >- Click Apply and Save.

+**Note:** During the first time job configuration, jenkins triggers scan on all branches by default, if jenkinsfile is there in the branch.
+So to trigger only the specific branch during the first time job configuration, follow these instruction:
+>- Click Add property button below the Property strategy field.
+>- Then Click on Suppress automatic SCM triggering.
+>- Next on the Branch names to build automatically field → Enter your branch name.
+Or, if you want to include multiple branches you can use regex.
+>- Finally, click Apply and Save.

 #### Configure Global UI :
 Navigate to Dashboard → Manage Jenkins → System
 Then go to the Synopsys Security Scan section.